mmckechney/SqlBuildManager/docs/threaded_and_batch_logs.md

-# Log Files Details for Threaded and Batch execution
+# Log Files Details for Threaded,  Batch and Containers execution

 Whether running a `threaded` or `batch` run, the tooling will create several log files for you reference, auditing and troubleshooting.